Border Crossings creates new intercultural, multi-media theatre in response to the contemporary globalised world.

 (Prof. Tim Prentki: "Introduction to Border Crossing" - in The Applied Theatre Reader.
 Routledge 2009)

 "What if, the girl says.
 Instead of saying, this border divides these places.
 We said, this border unites these places.
 This border holds together these two really interesting different places.
 What if we declared border crossings places where, listen, when you crossed them, you yourself became doubly possible.....
 Instead of having to prove who you are with a paper booklet or by showing a screen your eye or the print in your finger or the information about your face.
 Instead, you could prove who you are by what you see with your eyes and by what you make with your hands and - "

 (Ali Smith: Spring.
 Hamish Hamilton 2019)

-Border Crossings will be a leader in intercultural dialogue between artists and audiences, working through theatre to facilitate mutual understanding, creative collaboration and positive development.
+Border Crossings will be a leader in intercultural dialogue between artists, audiences and communities, working through theatre and the arts to facilitate mutual understanding, creative collaboration and positive development.